Miles Ahead (album): Album cover

 Davis was reportedly unhappy about the album's original cover, which featured a photograph of a young white woman and child aboard a sailboat.
-He made his displeasure known to Columbia executive George Avakian, asking, "Why'd you put that white bitch on there?"
+He made his displeasure known to producer Avakian, asking, "Why'd you put that white bitch on there?"
 Avakian later stated that the question was made in jest.
-For later releases of the record, however, the original cover-photo has been replaced by a photograph of Davis.
+For later releases of the record, however, the original cover-photo has been replaced by a photograph of Davis playing his trumpet.

 Critical reception

-The Penguin Guide to Jazz gave Miles Ahead a four-star rating out of a possible four stars, and called the album "a quiet masterpiece... with a guaranteed place in the top flight of Miles albums."
+The Penguin Guide to Jazz gave Miles Ahead a four-star rating out of a possible four stars and called the album "a quiet masterpiece ... with a guaranteed place in the top flight of Miles albums."

 Of Davis' flugelhorn, Kevin Whitehead of Cadence wrote that it "seemed to suit [Davis] better than trumpet: more full-bodied, less shrill, it glosses over his technical deficiencies."
-The Penguin Guide, on the other hand, opined that "the flugelhorn's sound isn't so very different from his trumpet soloing, though palpably softer-edged....
+The Penguin Guide, on the other hand, opined that "the flugelhorn's sound isn't so very different from his trumpet soloing, though palpably softer-edged ....
 [S]ome of the burnish seems to be lost."

+Jazz critic Ted Gioia in his History of Jazz says that the album "ranks among the high points of both artists' careers.
+Davis's playing on flugelhorn represented a novel 'anti-virtuosity' that he would refine over the next several years.
+He rarely challenges the band in the style of a Gillespie or Eldridge, content to float over Evans's impressionist harmonies.
+His phrases reach for the essence of the music, for sheltered spaces within the chords."

+Evans biographer Larry Hicock wrote, "Miles Ahead was an immediate success on every level—artistic, commercial, financial, aesthetic, and critical.
+It bolstered Columbia's image in the jazz market.
+It enhanced George Avakian's reputation not only as a hit-maker but also as a producer of jazz as art music.
+It solidified the emergence of Miles Davis as the foremost jazz voice of his time.
+And it brought Gil Evans into the limelight for the first time in his career."

-Tony Hall of Disc said the album "one of the finest records of the decade" and rated five stars and plus.
+Tony Hall of Disc said the album was "one of the finest records of the decade" and rated it five stars and plus.